Suggestion: Watch the 5 minutes video tutorial before reading this article

 Do your research thoroughly and find a real estate agent that has helped foreigners before and that’s capable of speaking English.

-Hanoi is on the rise, as the political center and capital of Vietnam, the city attracts a lot of local and foreign investors.
+Hanoi is on the rise as the political center and capital of Vietnam.
+It’s the cultural and political city of Vietnam and attracts a fair amount of local and foreign investors.

-The Western and Southwestern have seen big growth recently, and more developments are projected for the future.
+The Western and Southwestern have seen big growth recently and more developments are projected for the future here.

-Hanoi will have its subway ready in 2018, making the potentials for price appreciations even higher.
+Hanoi will have its subway ready after 2020, making the potential price appreciations even higher.